Home Page of TeraDesk 4

 like TT, Falcon, Hades, Milan or emulators, with at least 512 KB RAM.
 It also

-runs nicely on Aranym.
-It uses about 200 to 300 KB of memory (depending on the
+It uses about 200 to 300 KB of memory (depending on the complexity of the

-complexity of the configuration).
-Minimum screen resolution is 320x200 pixels,
+needed).
+Minimum screen resolution is 320x200 pixels, but use of

 TT-RAM or Alt-RAM, if installed, is recognised and used by TeraDesk.